 - Use Air Purifiers: If you’re concerned about indoor air quality, consider using air purifiers with HEPA filters to reduce airborne dust and particles.
 This is especially helpful for households with allergies or respiratory sensitivities.

 Keeping an open line of communication with the renovation crew is essential for ensuring that your belongings are handled with care.
+Defining and managing a work zone during renovation projects is crucial to protect surfaces and belongings within that space.
 Discuss any concerns you have about specific items and make sure the workers know which areas are off-limits.

 - Provide Clear Instructions: If there are items that need special attention or areas that require extra caution, communicate this to the renovation team in advance.